pfinal-nc/pfinal-nc.github.io/docs/golang/6-Go-Libraries-That-Will-Change-Software-Development-in-2025.md

 **Paradigm Overhaul**: [Gno](https://github.com/gnolang/gno) lets developers write **smart contracts in pure Go**, no need to learn Solidity.
 Its deterministic execution ensures blockchain node consistency.

 **Future Outlook**: In 2025, we predict Gno will drive **enterprise blockchain app explosion**.
 A supply chain finance platform already cut settlement time from 7 days to 7 minutes using Gno.
+This kind of efficiency gain is exactly what enterprises are looking for when adopting blockchain technology.

 ---